MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 Cocoa (and by derivation, CocoaTouch) uses what’s known as the *Model View Controller* (MVC) pattern.
 The `ViewController` declaration represents the object that controls the actual app window.
 Generally, for every window created (and for many other things within windows), there is a controller, which is responsible for the window’s lifecycle, such as showing it, adding new views (controls) to it, etc.

 The `ViewController` class is the main window’s controller.
-That means it’s responsible for the life cycle of the main window.
+The controller is responsible for the life cycle of the main window.
 This will be examined in detail later, for now take a quick look at it:

 ```csharp
 using System;